mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ---
 {{LearnSidebar}}{{NextMenu("Learn/CSS/Building_blocks/Selectors", "Learn/CSS/Building_blocks")}}

-The aim of this lesson is to introduce you to [cascade layers](/en-US/docs/Web/CSS/@layer), a more advanced feature that builds on the fundamental concepts of the [CSS cascade](/en-US/docs/Web/CSS/Cascade) and [CSS specificity](/en-US/docs/Web/CSS/Specificity).
+This lesson aims to introduce you to [cascade layers](/en-US/docs/Web/CSS/@layer), a more advanced feature that builds on the fundamental concepts of the [CSS cascade](/en-US/docs/Web/CSS/Cascade) and [CSS specificity](/en-US/docs/Web/CSS/Specificity).

 If you are new to CSS, working through this lesson may seem less relevant immediately and a little more academic than some other parts of the course.
-However, knowing the basics of what cascade layers are should you e in your projects, understanding cascade layers and knowing how to leverage their power will save you from a lot of pain managing a code base with CSS from different parties, plugins, and development teams.
+However, knowing the basics of what cascade layers are should you encounter them in your projects is helpful.
+The more you work with CSS, understanding cascade layers and knowing how to leverage their power will save you from a lot of pain managing a code base with CSS from different parties, plugins, and development teams.

 Cascade layers are most relevant when you're working with CSS from multiple sources, when there are conflicting CSS selectors and competing specificities, or when you're considering using [`!important`](/en-US/docs/Web/CSS/important).